Claire Lacombe: Revolutionary career

 Indeed, Lacombe made good on her commitment to fight.
 She and other women were active in the street combat that was part and parcel of the revolutionary process.
 In particular, during the insurrection of 10 August 1792, Lacombe fought with the rebels during the storming of the Tuileries Palace, which was protected by the mercenary Swiss Guard.
 Hundreds of Swiss guardsmen and 400 revolutionaries were killed in the battle.
-Along with Théroigne de Mericourt and Reine Audi, Lacombe rallied the revolutionary forces, who were under fire.
+Along with Théroigne de Mericourt and Reine Audu, Lacombe rallied the revolutionary forces, who were under fire.
 She was shot through the arm but kept on fighting, earning herself the lifelong sobriquet, "Heroine of August Tenth".
-For her bravery, she was awarded a civic crown (couronne civique) by the victorious fédérés.
+For her bravery, she was awarded a couronne civique by the victorious fédérés.